ncsa/Delta_doc/docs/source/user_guide/vscode/remote_jupyter.rst

 Run Jupyter on a Remote Compute Node Through VS Code
 =======================================================

-See the `Visual Studio Code working with Juypter Notebooks <https://code.visualstudio.com/docs/datascience/jupyter-notebooks#_connect-to-a-remote-jupyter-server>`_ guide and :ref:`jupyter` (open two new browser tabs).
+See the `Visual Studio Code working with Juypter Notebooks <https://code.visualstudio.com/docs/datascience/jupyter-notebooks#_connect-to-a-remote-jupyter-server>`_ guide and :ref:`Delta - Jupyter Notebooks<jupyter>` (open two new browser tabs).

 #.
 Install the Jupyter extension for VS Code, if you have not already done so.